w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

 Descriptions explain visual information needed to understand the content for people who are blind and others who cannot see the video adequately.

-Provide examples of such descriptions and demonstrate different approaches to providing description of visual information.
+Show examples of such descriptions and demonstrate different approaches to providing description of visual information.

 @@@